rdkap42/caedus-covid/api/README.md

 - [Poetry](https://python-poetry.org/docs/#installation)

 ### Running the app
-From within this directory, run:
+To run the API on its own, run:
 ```
-docker-compose build && docker-compose up
+docker-compose run api
 ```

 ### Managing dependencies